 Arkansas Tech University offers several programs across its different campus locations.
 It offers an Associate of Applied Sciences degree to medical assistants.
 The total credit hours are 60, and the course is divided into 5 semesters.
 The first is the summer session, which is for 6 credits, followed by 2 fall semesters and spring semesters.
 The program ends with a Practicum, which is compulsory to complete the degree.
 The Practicum must be done for 4 weeks or 160 credit hours, and all expenses have to be borne by the candidate.

 Moreover, it would be assessed via different examinations if the student is ready to take the CMA examination later and apply for national licensure.
-Arkansas Tech University has also been featured in the 33rd position on Washington Monthly’s Best Bang for the Buck institutions in 2019.
+Arkansas Tech University has also been featured in the 33rd position on Washington Monthly’s in 2019.
 Among Arkansas colleges, it ranks 1st, and that is no surprise!
 It has state-of-the-art lab facilities, distinguished faculty, and a good student-teacher ratio at all its campus locations.
 Also, it has good tie-ups with medical organizations around for students to get their practicum experience.

 |Number of Courses||Associate's Degree|